Don’t Bother Me with Details!

 Amusement carries me through about three (very short) “Dear Diary” entries, then I close the flowery notebook and get back to my current life.
 After I’ve read through a week of what I had for breakfast, I’m done observing my former status as a “cute kid.”
 Every little detail that I thought was so important when I was eight just doesn’t thrill me now.

-Unfortunately, I’ve have a tendency to take the same approach to certain portions of Scripture.
+Unfortunately, I’ve had a tendency to take the same approach to certain portions of Scripture.
 You know the ones I’m talking about – “This is what Moses had given the tribe of Gad… from Heshbon to Ramath Mizpah and Betonim, and from Mahanaim to the territory of Debir.”
 All the territories and distances and kings of what city etc. are very much like those breakfast entries.
 That’s nice, God, but frankly, I don’t really care anymore.

 I didn’t think it was possible to make a sermon out of such details, but a pastor proved me wrong on Sunday.
 In fact, he made a sermon out of all nine chapters detailing which tribes and clans got what land when the Israelites finally took Canaan.
 And – unbelievably – I found myself reveling in the “inane” details.

 Consider that this doling out of territory was 600 years in making.
-A promise made to Abraham 600 years before this moment, before Egypt happened, before Abraham even had an heir of his own kin.
+A promise made to Abraham six hundred years before this moment, before Egypt happened, before Abraham even had an heir of his own kin.
 Six hundred years later, God’s promise that Israel would possess the land of Canaan finally comes through – and in all that time, God has not lost sight of the details.
 In the midst of this plan that span more than half a millennium, the Lord of Israel comes from the span of heaven and picks out every plot of earth that every clan will inherit.

 We serve a God who controls both the universe and the finest breath of wind, who orchestrates all of history and the little details for our lives.
 Nine chapters about plots of land?
 Apparently, he cares enough about the details to include them in divine revelation.
 And yet how often do we pass over these same details tucked away in Scripture – even when we’re searching for assurance of God’s hand in our life!